nazmulidris/developerlife.com/_posts/2019-10-20-idea-plugin-example-intro.md

 }
 ```

-You can run this task from IDEA, or from the command line using `.gradlew runPluginVerifier` to ensure that this the
+You can run this task from IDEA, or from the command line using `./gradlew runPluginVerifier` to ensure that this the
 intellij-plugin-verifier runs.
 It points out any deprecations or any other mistakes that need to be corrected before
 publishing this plugin.
 Also, make sure to choose which IDEA versions you would like the plugin to be verified against
 in the `ideVersions` function.
 More on this [below](#notes-on-the-build-or-version-codes).